m3g/MolSimToolkit.jl/docs/src/system_setup.md

 The concentration units can be one of `"mol/L"` (molarity), `"x"` (molar fraction), `"vv"` (volume fraction), and `"mm"` (mass fraction).
 The density is assumed to be in `g/mL`.

+The molar masses of the components can be provided explicitly by the user.
+If not, they will be computed from the atom types in the PDB files, but this may fail if the mass of some atom type is unknown.

+!!! compat
+    Manual setting of molar masses was introduced in version 1.12.11

 !!! tip
     The density table can be converted among different units with the function `convert_density_table!`,